Credit Cards Airline Credit Cards

 Sometimes, maximizing the value of your rewards includes not using them at all.
 United often runs special flight deals on certain routes, which can make it worth paying cash instead of using your miles.

 As with any flight, be sure to check the price in both cash and miles to find out what the redemption rate would be.
-If it’s below the average of 1.1 cents, consider paying out of pocket instead of spending your hard-earned rewards.
+If it’s below the average of 1.1 cents, I would recommend paying out of pocket instead of spending your hard-earned rewards.

-Also, keep in mind that the lowest price shown is typically for United’s basic economy fare, which doesn’t allow you to choose or upgrade your seat, bring a full-size carry-on bag, or request a ticket change or refund.
+Also, keep in mind that the lowest price shown is typically for United’s basic economy fare, which I personally don’t prefer.
+It doesn’t allow you to choose or upgrade your seat, bring a full-size carry-on bag, or request a ticket change or refund.

 FAQs